Documentation Revision Date: 2026-02-05

 Application and Derivation

-This dataset provides high-resolution multispectral drone imagery (spatial resolution ~10 cm) and land cover maps (spatial resolution 1 m) over a boreal forest-fen mosaic ecosystem.
-Most variables were collected (or modeled) over multiple points in space (single time point), which may offer insight in the spatial relationships between carbon fluxes and driver variables (e.g., spatial relationships between CH4 flux and soil moisture, or between CH4 flux and soil microbial community composition).
-Additionally, soil microbial community analyses provide information about the community structure across space and depth.
+This dataset provides point-based field data and high-resolution multispectral drone imagery (spatial resolution ~10 cm) over a boreal forest-fen mosaic ecosystem.
+Most variables were collected (or modeled) over multiple points in space (single time point), which may offer insight on the spatial relationships between carbon fluxes and driver variables (e.g., spatial relationships between CH4 flux and soil moisture, or between CH4 flux and soil microbial community composition).
+The microbial community analyses provide information about soil microbial communities across space and by soil depth.
+The weather station and soil temperature loggers provide continuous time series data from single point locations.

 Quality Assessment

-Chamber flux estimates: Three of the 168 samples had poor model fits with either the CH4 or CO2 concentration data and were removed from the dataset.
+During the July 2021 field survey, flux data were collected with the LI-COR Smart Chamber at 56 sample locations, with three replicates per location (totaling 168 samples).
+Methane and CO2 fluxes were computed using exponential or linear fits of the concentration data over time using the LI-COR SoilFluxPro software (version 4.2.1), and flux estimate quality was evaluated based on the resulting R2 values.
+Three of the 168 samples had poor model fits with either the CH4 or CO2 concentration data and were removed from the dataset.
 Among the remaining 165 CH4 flux estimates, 115 were fitted with exponential models, and 50 were fitted with linear models.
-The majority of these fitted models (96%) had R2 values greater than 0.9, and the remaining 4% of fitted models had R2 values between 0.77 and 0.87.
-The three replicate CH4 fluxes were averaged to calculate a mean flux per sample location.
-Among the 165 CO2 flux (ecosystem respiration; Reco) estimates, 158 samples were fitted with exponential models, and seven were fitted with linear models (R2 values ranging 0.94 – 0.99).
+Most of these fitted models (96% of models) had R2 values greater than 0.9, and the remaining 4% of fitted models had R2 values between 0.77 and 0.87.
+Among the 165 CO2 flux estimates (i.e., ecosystem respiration), 158 samples were fitted with exponential models, and seven were fitted with linear models, and all R2 values ranged from 0.94 to 0.99.

 Data Acquisition, Materials, and Methods